rippedpiracy/docs/Literature/manga.md

 ---
 title: Manga
-description: Collection of resources for your Manga needs
+description: Collection of resources for your Comic & Manga needs
 ---

 # Manga